Tomorrow.io Just Launched Gale—the World's First Weather and Climate Generative AI! Learn More

 Autonomous Vehicles and Weather: What You Need to Know

-Autonomous vehicles are cutting edge technology, but surprisingly, they’re impacted by one of the most traditional challenges in the world: the weather.
+Autonomous vehicles are cutting-edge technology, but surprisingly, they’re impacted by one of the most traditional challenges in the world: the weather.
+Sometimes autonomous vehicles and weather won’t mix.

-While AVs, also known as self-driving cars, have to adapt to a variety of road conditions, the weather can quickly throw a wrench into the works.
+While AVs, also known as self-driving cars, have to adapt to various road safety conditions, the weather can quickly throw a wrench into the works.

-From icy road conditions to low visibility from fog, there are a variety of ways that weather can make driving hazardous.
+From icy road conditions to low visibility from fog, there are various ways that weather can make driving hazardous.
 But weather can be even more treacherous for AVs.

-Because autonomous vehicles use technology like radar and lidar to navigate, bad weather can actually reduce the functionality of these cars.
+Because autonomous vehicles use technology like radar and lidar to navigate, bad weather can significantly impact the functionality of these cars.
 If it’s too foggy or raining too hard, even the most advanced AV may not be able to drive anywhere at all.

 So what can you do?
 Adapt to the weather and plan accordingly.